The main model-fitting function in the PlackettLuce

 ## 0.03929727 0.03929727

 The Plackett-Luce model with item covariates can also be used in model-based partitioning.
-To illustrate, we shall simulate some covariate data for the judges than ranked the four salads, based on their ranking of salad A
+To illustrate, we shall simulate some covariate data for the judges that ranked the four salads, based on their ranking of salad C

-This simulates the scenario where some characteristic of the judge affects how they rank salad A, so we expect the item worth to depend on this variable.
+This simulates the scenario where some characteristic of the judge affects how they rank salad C, so we expect the item worth to depend on this variable.

 Now we group the rankings by judge in preparation to fit a Plackett-Luce tree: